The principles and design of icon fonts. Free set included

 #A delicious recipe for icon fonts

 When setting out on the path to creating your own icon set, you should first thoroughly consider what your aim is and what you are trying to achieve with it.
 This will usually help you strike an original tone for the whole thing and also give you a hint about which icons you will need.

 The thing is now not to get all excited and start spawning icons until your creativity sack runs out of ideas, for it will do it, and it will happen before the icon set is complete.
 A more thoughtful approach would be to divide the set in categories, with each category not exceeding 20-30 icons.
 Evidently, this is nothing more than a rule of thumb; it is paramount that you actually structure it in a way that best works for your project.

-To best exemplify the actual creation of an individual icon, let’s start off by creating a first icon.
-We’re setting out to create an envelope, and we’re going to use Adobe Illustrator CC to accomplish of this task.
+To best exemplify the actual creation of an individual icon, let’s start off by creating the first icon.
+We’re setting out to create an envelope, and we’re going to use Adobe Illustrator CC to accomplish this task.

 Now, open a new document in Illustrator with the below-specified dimensions.
 Make sure that the Align New Objects to Pixel Grid box is not selected, as this may cause pointless issues further down the road.

 With your new document created, access Illustrator’s preferences and select the Guides & Grid panel.
 You should set here your Gridline settings to match the size of your document in a way that each increment corresponds to 1 pixel of the grid, creating a solid ground for you to work with.

 At this moment you may want to set your objects to snap both to the grid and to other objects.
 If you plan on attaining accuracy throughout the whole process, these settings will be the key to keeping everything in place.